Wind Wolves Preserve: Archaeology

-Research at Cache Cave and Pleito has applied noninvasive techniques including portable X-ray fluorescence, reflectance transformation imaging, and 3D scanning to study pigments, superimposed paintings, and fragile basketry.
-At the Three Springs rockshelter, analysis identified "Emigdiano Blue," a visual effect produced by combining black and white materials rather than a true blue mineral pigment.
+Research at these sites has used noninvasive techniques to study pigments, superimposed paintings, and fragile basketry.
+Methods include portable X-ray fluorescence, reflectance transformation imaging, and 3D scanning.
+At the Three Springs rockshelter, analysis identified "Emigdiano Blue", a visual effect produced by combining black and white materials rather than a true blue mineral pigment.

-A multi-institution project (“Unravelling the Gordian Knot”) combined pXRF, Raman spectroscopy, photogrammetry, and other methods to analyze Pleito’s superimposed imagery and create a high-fidelity 3D model.
-Building on this work, researchers developed a virtual-reality platform that allows archaeologists, land managers, and Native American stakeholders to explore Pleito’s imagery in a shared environment.
-For a period, the preserve offered headsets to give visitors curated access to the sites; although no longer provided, the project was widely noted for its innovative approach to engaging the public with fragile cultural resources.
+A research project ("Unravelling the Gordian Knot") combined pXRF, Raman spectroscopy, photogrammetry, and other methods to analyze Pleito's superimposed imagery and create a detailed 3D model.
+Researchers later developed a virtual-reality platform that allowed archaeologists, land managers, and Native American stakeholders to remotely examine Pleito's imagery.
+At one point, the preserve provided headsets for visitors to explore the sites virtually.